thejsj/datda/README.md

   --collections/--tables table_name,collection_name
-                              // Limit the collections/tables you wish to import from the database (Default: All tables) --convert_id                // Convert Mongos’s _id to RethinkDB’s id and vice versa (Default: false) --append_to_table           // Append to table if table already exists (Default: false) --rows_per_batch            // Number of documents/rows per insert query (Default: 1000) --log                       // Log output
+                              // Limit the collections/tables you wish to import from the database (Default: All tables) --convert_id                // Convert Mongos’s _id to RethinkDB’s id and vice versa (Default: true) --append_to_table           // Append to table if table already exists (Default: false) --rows_per_batch            // Number of documents/rows per insert query (Default: 1000) --log                       // Log output